finding-clients-through-funnels-as-a-freelancer

 However, at some point in their careers, every freelancer has experienced a feast or famine cycle.
 You know how it goes: everything comes at once, there are so many deadlines, and you end up buried in work.

-Therefore, it is essential for freelancers to create a sales funnel to avoid the famine period and to enjoy the feast all year long.
+Therefore, freelancers need to create a sales funnel to avoid the famine period and to enjoy the feast all year long.

 In the most basic terms, a sales funnel is the path that visitors to your website follow from the moment they arrive until the moment they make that all-important purchase.
 The goal of a sales funnel is to guide site visitors down the road to a successful sale.